mykoz/resource-links/spark/spark2/1_install.md

 drwxr-xr-x  3 rshaikh  staff  102 Aug 15 12:31 spark/
 reshama$
 ```
-I am now in this folder:
+I have used `cd` to go into this folder:
 ```bash
 reshama$ pwd
 /Users/rshaikh/apps/spark